shano/curl/README.md

 - DELETE
 - OPTIONS

-Cookies are parsed with help of preg_match_all
+Cookies are parsed with help of preg_match_all.

 ### v0.2.1
 Methods: